-Following the receipt of the complaint, the Commissioner obtained the file maintained in respect of the complainant's access application from the Minister's office, which included a sample of documents identified as coming within the scope of the application, and made further inquiries with the Minister.
+Following the receipt of the complaint, the Commissioner obtained the file maintained in respect of the complainant's access application from the Minister's office, which included the documents identified as coming within the scope of the application, and made further inquiries with the Minister.

-On 12 March 2010, the Commissioner provided both parties with a letter setting out his preliminary view of the complaint, which was that the Minister's decision was justified for similar reasons to those given in Re Ravlich and Attorney General; Minister for Corrective Services [2009] WAICmr 17.
+While the Minister initially identified 600 documents falling within the scope of the application, the Minister subsequently revised that number to approximately 200 documents, totalling about 665 folios.
+On 21 April 2010, the Commissioner provided both parties with a letter setting out his preliminary view of the complaint, which was that the Minister's decision was justified for similar reasons to those given in Re Ravlich and Attorney General [2009] WAICmr 17.
+In the present case, the Commissioner considered that the Minister's estimate that it would take 38 hours to deal with the application was reasonable in the circumstances.